Guest Writer: Theater for the Common Man vs. Broadway Elitism

 Welcome friends!
 Let’s talk about Broadway elitism, shall we?
 There are a million community, professional, and regional theaters out there, but everyone knows that if they want “the best,” it must be Broadway or the West End (if they’re English).
 When someone works on Broadway, they’re considered a successful theater artisan.
 However, most people don’t care about that.

 Most people don’t want to work on Broadway; they just want to see the shows.
 For the average citizen, even doing that is hard.
 Broadway tickets generally start at $29 for lesser known shows or for long running shows, but most shows are more pricey than that.
-I don’t know about you, but I can’t just drop $29 plus travel expenses to see a show whenever I want.
+I don’t know about you, I can’t just drop $29 plus travel expenses to see a show whenever I want.
 That’s money I’d rather spend on more important bills.
 Let’s break down the American population into social classes to get a better understanding.

 “A team of sociologists recently posited that there are six social classes in America.
 In this model, the upper class (3% of the population ) is divided into upper-upper class (1% of the U.S. population, earning hundreds of millions to billions per year) and the lower-upper class (2%, earning millions per year).
 The middle class (40%) is divided into upper-middle class (14%, earning $76,000 or more per year) and the lower-middle class (26%, earning $46,000 to $75,000 per year).
 The working class (30%) earns $19,000 to $45,000 per year.
 The lower class (27%) is divided into working poor (13%, earning $9000 to 18,000 per year) and underclass (14%, earning under $9000 per year).”
 (Lumen Learning)

 While streaming services previously existed that showed proshots (such as BroadwayHD) the recent releases due to COVID-19 of proshots of shows such as Hamilton, The Phantom of the Opera, and The Streetcar Named Desire on Disney plus, The National Theater, and The Show Must Go On YouTube platforms has given the common man access they otherwise wouldn’t have had.
-While modern theater has incorporated film technology into their productions before, it hasn’t generally been to this great extent, and it has always been debated whether it counted as true theater.
+While modern theater has incorporated film technology into their productions before, it hasn’t been to this great extent, and it has always been debated whether that counts as true theater.
 If theaters continue in the current fashion, proshots will become more normal than not.
 Such changes will likely impact how people view and think about theater in the future, perhaps giving the common man more of a chance to participate.